How to Start Over in Life: A Guide to Beginning Again

 The Gift Hidden in the Rubble

-The collapse might be the best thing that ever happened to you.
+Here is something you might not be ready to hear: the collapse might be the best thing that ever happened to you.

-Not because it was good.
-It was not.
+Not because it was good — it was not.
 But because of what it makes possible.
 The old structure was limited.
 Maybe it was built on the wrong things.
 Maybe it had cracks you could not see.
 Maybe it was keeping you from something better.

 When You Feel Like Giving Up